 Raktamoksham: This treatment is mainly used in the diseases resulting from aggravation of toxins in the blood.
 It is done with needles, leeches or suction cups.
 This treatment is very good for treating eczema, psoriasis, infections gout etc.

 Paschat karma means after care, In this certain precautions are taken after finishing the main procedures to get the full benefit of panchakarma.
 It includes certain rejuvenating and rasayana therapy, lifestyle management, diet management, intake of herbal supplements etc.

-The rasayana therapy in Panchakarma treatment packages includes:
+The rasayana therapy in Panchakarma treatment in Kerala includes:

 Kashaya vasti: This treatment involves enema using medicated decoction.
 It helps in removal of gas that causes pain and also in removing toxins for purpose of body detoxification.